DavidNix/nix-personal-blog/content/post/building-modern-web-apps-in-go-part-1.md

 date = "2015-09-24T06:59:45-07:00"
-title = "Building Modern Web Apps in Go Part 1" tags = ["go", "tutorial"]
+title = "Building Modern Web Apps in Go Part 1" tags = ["go", "tutorial"] description = "This was a presentation I gave at the Denver Go Meetup in September 2015.
+My goal is to teach others and myself how to build a robust, modern web application in Go.
+My hope is that startups will turn to Go instead of Rails or Django when building web apps"
 +++

 This was a presentation I gave at the Denver Go Meetup in September 2015.